clawpack/doc/doc/howto_doc.rst

 This is so that past versions of the main documentation pages can be supported without past versions of the galleries.

+The general look of the documentation and various things that appear on each page are controlled by the following files:

+ - `conf.py` includes the version number, sets the `html_theme`, as well as setting paths to extensions and various other sphinx settings.
+ - `_themes/flask_local/layout.html` determines the menus at the top
+ - `_themes/flask_web/layout.html` version used for building for the web, is the same except for different relative link to the galleries.
+ - `_static/clawlogo.jpg` is the Clawpack logo put on each page
+ - `_static/clawicon.ico` is the icon that appears on browser tabs

 Before proceeding, first make sure other repositories are checked out to master, since some pages now have literalinclude's that bring in code (e.g. setaux_defaults.rst, etc).